alannakoehler/BGGN213/README.md

 # Foundations of Bioinformatics

-Repository for Alanna Koehler's BGGN213 projects and notes from Fall 2019 University of California, San Diego
+Repository for Alanna Koehler's projects and notes from Fall 2019 BGGN213 with Dr. Barry J. Grant University of California, San Diego

 Contents: